 If you are a marketer for a clothing brand, then you have to stay on top of all the marketing channels.
 And I am glad you are considering email marketing to grow your business.

-So to help you, we will explore 3 best practices you can follow & look at the types of emails you must send to succeed in fashion email marketing.
+So to help you, we will explore 3 best practices you can follow & look at the types of emails you must send to succeed in the fashion industry.

 Fashion emails should help the subscriber visualize themselves looking great in your clothes, shoes, or other products.
 So shoot professional photographs that align with your brand identity.
 This warms up the reader for a purchase.